apiel/zicBox/NOTE.md

 ## Pixel TODO

-- TODO multi drum kick engine: based on same concept as kick23, but less effect, use simple waveform generator and also use waveform generator to generate freqeuncy envelop with some specific waveform for kick frequency envelop.
-For the transient, instead to use a second layer, we might use samples (2 parameters), or maybe we even manage to generate a transient using 1 parameter...

 - TODO timeline samples arranger... / and bunch of effect on top of it like granular...
-- TODO generic drum, either like electribe ER-1 or other way to switch between multiple kind of engine

 - TODO linearInterpolation in generator class repeated. need to see if we can use the already existing one...
 - TODO add velocity to all drum engines